Home / Blog / College Life / Guide to College Dorm Move-Out Day

 Guide to College Dorm Move-Out Day

-However, moving out of your dorm doesn’t have to be such a dreadful experience.
-Using this Collegeboxes guide, we’ll take you through how to prepare and successfully conquer move-out day.
+However, moving out of your dorm doesn’t have to feel so hectic!
+Using this Collegeboxes guide, we’ll take you through how to prepare and successfully conquer moving out day.

 Start Planning Early

-In the first few weeks of the spring semester, figure out what your finals schedule will look like and figure out when you’re done with classes.
-Once you’ve picked a day, talk to your family and/or friends that might travel to help you on move-out day.
+In the first few weeks of the spring semester, figure out what your finals schedule will look like and make note of when you’re done with classes.
+Once you’ve figured that out, you can start communicating with your family about the game plan.

-That allows them to book a flight and help decide whether to ship, store, or even drive home your stuff if needed.
+Starting your moving plan early will give you more time to decide whether to ship, store, or even drive home your stuff if needed.
 Depending on what you do, Collegeboxes has a storage and shipping service for students.

 Pack Up Before Finals Week

-It should also be in your plan to pack your room up as much as you can before finals week.
-This way your attention can be focused on your tests.
-If everything is already packed up, those that came to help you can take your belongings elsewhere to help clear clutter from the room and take a load off of your mind.
+Try to pack up your room as much as you can before finals week.
+This way your attention can be focused on your tests instead!
+If everything is already packed up, it’ll be way easier on your friends, family, or movers when it comes time to move out.

 For more information on planning for your move-out day, check out our Ultimate College Move-Out Checklist.